JustDooooIt/GMUI/README.md

 </Node2D>
 ```

-3. Passing arguments to the parent scene in the child scene can be done using signal
+3. Passing arguments to the parent scene in the child scene, you can use signal

 ```gdscript
 extends "res://addons/gmui/scripts/common/g_node_2d.gd"